Fillmore District, San Francisco: Jazz and blues

 In the 1940s and 1950s, it was known as the "Harlem of the West" and attracted many leading jazz performers including Louis Armstrong, John Coltrane, Ella Fitzgerald, Billie Holiday and the "Bird" (Charlie Parker).
-Fillmore Street was filled with nightclubs.
-Jimbo's Bop City is reported to be the only venue to host Parker and Armstrong together at the same time.
+Fillmore Street and nearby areas was filled with nightclubs.
+Jimbo's Bop City, at 1690 Post Street in what is now Japantown, was a nightclub frequented by noted jazz musicians of the 1940s and 1950s and is reported to be the only venue to host Parker and Armstrong together at the same time.
+One of the oldest jazz performers in the Bay Area currently living, Frank R. Fisher, performed in Fillmore District in the 40s and 50s.

+During the redevelopment of the neighborhood, the building that once housed Bop City was moved from its location on Post Street two blocks to the west to 1712 Fillmore Street, where it now houses an Afrocentric bookstore, Marcus Bookstore.

 As part of efforts in the 1990s to revitalize the Fillmore district, the San Francisco Redevelopment Agency created the Historic Fillmore Jazz Preservation District to encourage the development of entertainment and commercial businesses in this historical area.
 A Jazz Heritage Center was created within a major new apartment and commercial development, the Fillmore Heritage Center, which housed the San Francisco branch of Yoshi's jazz club.
 In 2012, Yoshi's SF filed for Chapter 11 bankruptcy, and in 2014 it closed and was replaced by The Addition which closed its doors on January 14, 2015.

 Many nightclubs (Leola Kings Bird Cage, Wesley Johnson's Texas PlayHouse, Shelton's Blue Mirror, and Jacks of Sutter) existed on the Fillmore, bringing major musical icons to the neighborhood including Ella Fitzgerald, Louis Armstrong, and Billie Holiday.

 Markets and festivals

-A farmer's market is held at the Fillmore Center Plaza on Saturday mornings, year round.
+A Farmers' Market is held at the Fillmore Center Plaza on Saturday mornings, year round.
 The market features local jazz musicians as well as California-grown produce.

 The Fillmore Street Jazz Festival is held annually in July.
 The Fillmore Fridays Outdoor Music and Cinema Series is held Friday evenings between August and October.

-The Juneteenth Festival (Emancipation of Enslaved African Americans) is held every June 19th.
+The Juneteenth Festival (Emancipation of Enslaved African Americans) is held every June 19.